iifl-logo

 • Efficient scrap processing reduces waste and promotes recycling, aligning with sustainability goals and potentially reducing raw material costs.

-• Face lift to be given to existing plant by upgrading/updating the technological advancement prevailing at present.
-Steel structures of building to be strengthened and to refurbish plant and machinery to give life for another ten to fifteen years.
+• Face lift will be given to existing plant by upgrading/updating the technological advancement prevailing at present.
+Steel structures of building to be strengthened and to refurbish plant and machinery to enhance life for another ten to fifteen years.

 • Current focus is on Energy management, to bring expertise and experience together a suite of Industry 4.0 digitalization solutions which can add a great value in helping our plant with predictive and timely alerts with report generation, aiding in proper upkeep and efficient functioning of the plant.